-The returning student must report to the school office and provide a written note with the following information: student's name, grade, date(s) of absence, reason for the absence, method of transportation, date of return, parent/guardian signature, and any necessary documentation for the absence (if doctor's appointment, bring the permit the doctor gives after a visit).
-Students without this documentation are marked unexcused.
+The returning student must report to the school office and provide a written note with the following information: student's name, grade, date(s) of absence, reason for the absence, date of return, parent/guardian signature, and any necessary documentation for the absence (if doctor's appointment, bring the permit the doctor gives after a visit).
+A student's absence without this documentation will be marked unexcused.